As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 I personally recommend using a tattoo kit.
 Keeping your tattoo clean and using the balms and lotions has helped many of my tattoos heal nicely.
 I just wish I had of known about tattoo aftercare and the products a lot sooner!

-There are box set or kits available for complete tattoo aftercare.
+There are box set or kits available for complete aftercare.
 Read on for reviews on three of the best kits available and a standalone aftercare ointment.

 Tattoo Aftercare Process